objectbox/objectbox-swift/README.md

 ## Already using ObjectBox?

-We're on a mission to bring joy, delight and sustainability to app developers. **To do this, we need your help:** Please fill in this 2-minute [Anonymous Feedback Form](https://forms.gle/LvVjN6jfFHuivxZX6).
+We want to bring joy, delight and sustainability to app developers.
+**To do this, we need your help:** Please fill in this 2-minute [Anonymous Feedback Form](https://forms.gle/LvVjN6jfFHuivxZX6).
 Let us know what you love and what is amiss, so we can improve.

 **We're looking forward to receiving your comments and requests:**

 - Add [GitHub issues](https://github.com/ObjectBox/objectbox-swift/issues)
 - Upvote issues you find important by hitting the 👍 reaction button
-- Drop us a line via contact📧objectbox.io

 - ⭐ this repository, if you like what you see

 Thank you! 🙏